yossigi/compress_roas/README.md

 per line of all the result data.

 # How to use:
+- You first need to install RPKI.net package (https://rpki.net/wiki/doc/RPKI/Installation)
+    - Make sure to install the one from this link since the Github version has sligtily diffrent output format.

-You first need to install RPKI.net package (https://rpki.net/) and then run the following command to fetch the RPKI data using rcynic (https://rpki.net/wiki/doc/RPKI/RP/rcynic), you can use the config sample file included with the package (you may want to edit the download locations of the data).
+- Run the following command to fetch the RPKI data using rcynic (https://rpki.net/wiki/doc/RPKI/RP/rcynic), you can use the      config sample file included with the package (you may want to edit the download locations of the data).

  ```
  rcynic -c rcynic_config_file
  ```